El Paso mass shooting suspect pleads not guilty in 22 deaths

 EL PASO, Texas (AP) — The 21-year-old man charged with capital murder in the fatal shooting of 22 people at a Walmart in El Paso, Texas, pleaded not guilty Thursday during a brief initial hearing.

 Police have said Patrick Crusius of Dallas confessed to the Aug.
-3 mass shootingand that he targeted Mexicans.
+3 mass shooting and that he targeted Mexicans.
+Some two-dozen people survived the attack with injuries, and two of them remain in the hospital, hospital officials said.

 Crusius walked into the courtroom wearing a dark suit, white shirt and glasses.
 He was sworn in, waived the reading of his indictment and pleaded not guilty.
 The entire hearing lasted less than three minutes.

-Note: This story has been corrected to show the suspect is 21 years old, not 19, and that the judge who recused herself is female, not male.